 I DON’T love that it’s processed and has about a day’s worth of salt in a whole can, which is easily one serving for me.
 And I don’t love that it’s not homemade.
 As a person who doesn’t find the convenience of processed foods to outweigh the benefits of something made from scratch, I set a goal to find an alternative to replicate the taste and texture while also keeping it relatively quick and easy.

 I was determined to keep the ingredient list at five, but as I went through the recipe developing process pre-cooking, I didn’t think I could leave heavy cream out.
 After all, I wanted a luxurious soup, and without cream??
 I didn’t think it was possible.

-The only thing I’m going to nitpick at, is purchasing whole san Marzano tomatoes.
+Tomatoes.
+Since we are using so few ingredients it’s really important to use high-quality ones.
+Use San Marzano tomatoes or something of that caliber.
 They’re the best for a reason, and with minimal ingredients, you really want to get the best.
 Trust me.
 Even with the upgraded tomatoes, you’re still looking at about $15 to purchase everything.
 And that includes buying a whole pound of butter.
 (I get mine at Trader Joe’s for or Alidi for about three bucks.)

 So not only is this incredibly inexpensive to throw together, it’s QUICK.
 Easily a weeknight dinner.
 Of course, don’t forget to pair it with a good old-fashioned grilled cheese sandwich — American cheese optional.

 How to make 5-Ingredient Creamy Carrot and Tomato Soup

 - Melt the butter over a medium heat in a large pot or dutch oven